Economy of Urartu

 The economy of Urartu refers to the principles of management of Urartu, the ancient state of Western Asia which existed from the thirteenth to the sixth century BC.
 It peaked around the eighth century BC but was destroyed with the fall of the state about a century later.
-The economy of Urartu was typical of ancient Middle East despotism and was closely associated with that of neighboring Assyria.
+The economy of Urartu was typical of ancient Oriental Despotism and was closely associated with that of neighboring Assyria.

 Basics of Urartian economy

 State structure

 Urartu was a typical despotic state of the Ancient Orient.
 The power of Urartian kings was unlimited.
 The king was also the supreme commander of the Urartian army, and the supreme priest.
 Unlike neighboring Assyria and Babylon, Urartu had no significant influence of any universal or religious norms on public life.
 Consequently, church farms were less important in Urartu than in Mesopotamia; entire cities and regions were considered royal property which dominated the economy.

 Administration

 Leading administrative positions in Urartu were assumed by the members of royal family, which numbered up to 300 people.
 Administration of the remote regions was dissimilar as they were inhabited by different ethnic groups.
 They were headed by the local ruler who was observed by the royal governor.
 The regions were obliged to regularly provide the king with natural products, such as cattle, grain, etc. Regions closer to the capital were managed directly by the local governor, usually a relative of the king.
 The governor enjoyed full autonomy and nearly unlimited power, as long as he obeyed the king.
 As a result, the prosperity and importance of individual regions depended strongly on their rulers.